albertsun/bigdata-boardgame/rules/rules.md

 6. The game is played until the end of the round where all data sets have been auctioned off or someone flips the table in a fit of rage.
 In the case of the latter, that person is to be referred to as Richard Stallman for the rest of the night.

-7. The winner is whichever player who has the greatest number of WINs minus their FAILs.

 &nbsp;

 &nbsp;

 &nbsp;

-&nbsp;

-#### How to Collect Data

-1. Auction - Buying other players’ PII en masse.

-2. Web Scraping - as you overhear other players telling stories about others or refuting

-3. Open Data - Players can choose to reveal their own personal information cards in exchange for digital cash.
-The fixed rate for revealing any PII card as Open Data is 3 Ƀ coins (bitcoins)
+### Contents

+* One board
+* 22 Dataset cards
+* 25 Story cards
+* 110 Personally Identifiable Information (PII) cards

 ### Game Setup

 1. Set the board out on the table.
 You are very good at following directions.

 2. Shuffle each of the 3 sets of cards.
-There are 110 Personally Identifiable Information cards, 22 Dataset cards, and 25 Story cards.

-3. Place the Data cards and Story cards on the board
+Set the story and dataset cards on the bord and the PII cards aside to draw from.

-4. Create your Bitcoin Blockchain (Bank) consisting of Bitcoin tokens on the side of the board, along side your repository of WIN/FAIL tokens and Dataset Claim tokens
+3. Create your Bitcoin Blockchain (Bank) consisting of Bitcoin tokens on the side of the board, along side your repository of WIN/FAIL tokens and Dataset Claim tokens

-5. Each player begins with 5 randomized Personal Identification Cards to represent their persona and earns 12 Ƀ tokens (Bitcoins) for their Startup.
-They are also given a Data Warehouse (notebook) to record any data they collect about other players.
+4. Each player draws 5 randomized Personal Identification Cards to represent their persona and take 12 Ƀ tokens (Bitcoins).
+They are also given a Data Warehouse (notebook) to record the data they collect about other players.

 Now you’re ready to play!